MarriaMarria/MarriaMarria/README.md

 ## Hi there 👋

-### My name is Maria :ru: 🇫🇷 :FI: and I'm in the beginning of my exciting career- and life-changing journey towards becoming a Cloud Developer!
+### My name is Maria and I'm in the beginning of my exciting career- and life-changing journey towards becoming a Cloud Developer!

  - 🔭 I’m currently working on Azure and Terraform